Skip to content

 They killed her father for speaking out

-For decades, the oil-rich Niger Delta--an important wetland and farming area--has seen its natural environment devastated as a result of oil extraction that has brought little economic benefit to its people.
-Following a nonviolent campaign for environmental and human rights, Ken Saro-Wiwa and his eight colleagues were killed by the military dictatorship in 1995.
-Their murders sparked an armed insurgency that engaged in sabotage and oil theft in a bid for resource control.
+For decades, the oil-rich Niger Delta--an important wetland and farming region--has seen its environment devastated by oil extraction that has brought little economic benefit to its people.
+After a nonviolent campaign for environmental and human rights, Ken Saro-Wiwa and eight colleagues were executed by the military dictatorship in 1995.
+Their deaths sparked an armed insurgency marked by sabotage and oil theft in a bid for "resource control."

 Recommended